 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Real estate is the dominant industry in this region.
-Commute by bike is the most popular way to get to work amongst Chandler Park folk.
+Real estate is the dominant industry in this market.
+Commute by bike is the most popular way to get to work amongst Chandler Park residents.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.